datasektionen/bawang-content/en/organisation/sammansattning/body.md

 * Programansvarig student

-* The Chariman of the Study Council
+* The Chairman of the Study Council

-* The Chariman of the Equality Commitee
+* The Chairman of the Equality Committee

 * International student coordinator